-Successful completion of this REA was based on a sound understanding of the landscape-scale CAs and their potential impact on CEs throughout this ecoregion.
+Successful completion of this Rapid Ecoregional Assessment (REA) was based on a sound understanding of the landscape-scale change agents (CAs) and their potential impact on conservation elements (CEs) throughout this ecoregion.
 CAs are natural or anthropogenic disturbances that influence the current and future status of CEs.
 Climate change is included in this REA in order to understand how predicted changes in climate may affect resources across the landscape.
 Additionally, this information can assist regional managers with determining how climate change might affect resources at a regional scale with the recognition that the scale of this analysis was completed at the 15-km level.
 A variety of the management questions (MQs) apply to this CA. Many of them can be summarized into one primary question: Where will CEs be affected by climate change across the ecoregion?